 Why FEF is Unique

-There is a "Key Professor" at each of the schools who handles the partnership FEF has with engineering education.
+There is a "Key Professor" at each of the schools who handles the partnership FEF has with engineering & technology education.
 This professor knows the students, teaches the courses, handles administrative requirements from FEF headquarters, and decides who is best suited to receive FEF funds.
 This personal approach is very important to the program's success.
-Students become aware of the Cast Metals Industry through the combination of scholarships and the professor's influence.
+Students become aware of the metalcasting Industry through the combination of scholarships and the professor's influence.
 Other scholarship programs make grants only on registration or letters of intent.
 FEF provides important interrelationships essential to students and Professors.
 The FEF Key Professor also is your contact as your company considers research, donation of supplies, recruitment, and other technical needs.

 FEF students become aware of the opportunities in this Industry through meaningful scholarship support.
 FEF builds no war chests, yet the strength of this Foundation continues to increase through careful planning and prudent use of funds.
 Over $900,000 is provided each year to selected students and FEF Key Professors.
 FEF scholarships are very competitive on many college campuses.
 In fact, they are the example for other campus scholarship programs, according to surveys of the deans of each FEF certified school.